daniel-isidro/hot_n_pop_song_machine/README.md

 The result is a data frame with around **15,700 entries**.
 We store the result into a CSV file.

-# Data Exploration
+# Raw Data Description

 ### Audio Features

-Let's have a look on the variables that the audio features JSON object that Spotify Web API gives when searching for a song.
+To get a general understanding of the features we are going to work with, let's have a look on the "audio features" JSON object the Spotify Web API returns when searching for a song.
 From the [Spotify Web API reference guide](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/):

 key | type